platonic-io/detsys-testkit/demo/slides.md

       AND ...
 ```

-* Solve this formula using SAT solver
+* Solve this CNF-formula using SAT solver
   - Minimal solution = smallest set of faults that can potentially break the test
   - No solutions = no set of faults can break the test